 As we mention above, Pokemon Eggs can be obtained in Pokemon Go through Pokestops and gifts from friends.
 There are four different types of eggs, named after how far you have to travel in order to hatch them: 2km, 5km, 7km and 10km.

 2km, 5km and 7km Pokemon Eggs are obtained through simply going to Pokestops and swiping them as with other items.
 7km eggs are different, and can only be obtained from gift packages sent by friends.
 Gifts drop from Pokestops and while you can’t open them yourself you can then send them to friends so they can reap the benefits.
-A lot of different options can drop from gifts, but one are the unique 7km eggs, which have their own unique set of Pokemon associated with them (some Alola form Pokemon from Ultra Sun & Moon).
+A lot of different options can drop from gifts, but one are the unique 7km eggs, which have their own unique set of Pokemon associated with them (including Alola form Pokemon from Ultra Sun & Moon).

 You can only carry 9 Pokemon eggs at once – if you have 9 and find one at a Pokestop, you’ll be forced to leave it behind.
 None will drop from gifts at all if your egg inventory is full.
 You’ve been warned.